CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![policy assignment](../Images/secure-management-ports.png)

 > **Note**: If you don't see the above recommendation that means it is not loaded yet to the control list and it could take up-to 24 hours for all the recommendations to show up.
 It is possible that during the lab time this may not show up – which is the case sometimes.
-If you don't see the data in **Recommendations**, you can note down this step number then continue to the next exercise and verify this later.
+You can note down this step number then continue to the next exercise and verify this later.

 5. Expand the **Affected resources** bar, review the current resources under **Unhealthy resources** - **asclab-win** and **asclab-linux**.